dlt-hub/dlt/docs/website/docs/tutorial/sql-database.md

 Here’s what each file does:

 - `sql_database_pipeline.py`: This is the main script where you'll define your data pipeline.
-It contains several different examples for how you can configure your SQL Database pipeline.
+It contains several different examples of how you can configure your SQL Database pipeline.
 - `requirements.txt`: This file lists all the Python dependencies required for your project.
 - `.dlt/`: This directory contains the [configuration files](../general-usage/credentials/) for your project:
     - `secrets.toml`: This file stores your credentials, API keys, tokens, and other sensitive information.